India election 2024: What you need to know

 NEW DELHI – India, the world’s most populous country, is going to the polls in a marathon seven-phase election taking place between April 19 and June 1.

-With nearly 969 million registered voters, this will be the largest-ever election in India’s history, surpassing the 2019 general election, in which 67.40 per cent out of 910 million registered voters turned out to vote.
+With nearly 969 million registered voters, this will be the largest-ever election in India’s history, surpassing the 2019 General Election, in which 67.4 per cent of 910 million registered voters turned out to vote.

 The elections are spread out over 44 days to facilitate the deployment of security forces, who must prevent polling-related violence or rigging.
 The results will be out on June 4.